 Stored materials may be funded by CHFA only if there is a long lead-time.
 Site-specific items include precast concrete, structural steel, elevators, and large project-specific mechanical equipment.
 Acceptable storage space with appropriate security measures must be available on-site.
 Off-site storage anywhere other than a manufacturer's facility is generally unacceptable.
 Funding for stored materials is not meant to finance contractors for items easily obtained and readily incorporated into the work.
 The development team must submit a request noting the list of items and a rationale for specific items to be considered for funding as stored materials prior to the start of construction.
 The request should also include the total amounts of stored material payments to be requested for each item, and a schedule for any partial payments to be requested with each requisition.
-CHFA will consider all stored material requests on a case-by-case basis and encourage development teams to share in the risk for stored materials requests with a 50/50 split with CHFA on these costs.
+CHFA will consider all stored materials requests with a 50/50 split with CHFA on these costs.
 All accepted stored materials must be readily available for inspection by the CHFA Field Observer and CHFA, and the Field Observer must accept the storage location and confirm deliveries of the subject materials in the Field Observation reports.